Skip to content

 External Storage Forwarding Volume Statistics

-Based on the different external storage types in the current workspace, the forwarded data volume is aggregated.
-Daily incremental data is counted and billed based on the data volume (unit: per GB/day).
+Based on different external storage types in the current workspace, the forwarded data volume is summarized.
+Daily incremental data is counted and billed based on data volume (unit: per GB/day).

 Internal Storage Forwarding Volume Statistics

-Based on the data forwarded to TrueWatch internal storage, the forwarded data volume is aggregated.
-Full data is counted and billed based on the data volume (unit: per GB/day).
+Based on data forwarded to the TrueWatch internal storage in the current workspace, the forwarded data volume is summarized.
+Full data is counted and billed based on data volume (unit: per GB/day).

 Sensitive Data Scanning Volume

-For example: If log data A needs to be scanned, and three fields within the data require desensitization rule processing, the desensitization scanning for these three fields will be billed separately.
+For example: If Log data A needs to be scanned, and three fields within this data require desensitization rule processing, the desensitization scanning for these three fields will be billed separately.

 Network

-Counts the number of Traces in the reported trace data.
-Generally, if the trace_id in the Span data is the same, these Spans are grouped under one Trace (per million Traces /day).
+Counts the number of Traces in reported Trace data and LLM data.
+Generally, if the trace_id in Span data is the same, these Spans are classified under one Trace.

 Warning